richardthorp/Festival-Faces/README.md

 <a name="UX"></a>
 ## UX
+### User Profiles
+* I am an event organiser looking for fun activities to offer guests.
+* I am an event organiser looking for businesses to sell a pitch at a festival or fair to.
+* I am a parent or carer looking to book suitable entertainment for a child's party.
+* I am a business owner looking to add something different to a staff party or PR event.

+### User Stories
 As a first time user of this website, I want to:
 * Immediately understand how to navigate the website.
 * Understand the purpose of the website.